DexterInd/GrovePi/Software/Python/grove_gps/README.md

 Once you've done these 2 steps from above, a reboot will be required.
 Do it, and then proceed to the next section.

-More information on how the serial ports are set up, you can [read this article](https://spellfoundry.com/2016/05/29/configuring-gpio-serial-port-raspbian-jessie-including-pi-3/#Disabling_the_Console).
+For more information on how the serial ports are set up, you can [read this article](https://spellfoundry.com/2016/05/29/configuring-gpio-serial-port-raspbian-jessie-including-pi-3/#Disabling_the_Console).

 ### Running it